 Configure user provisioning with Google Cloud

-Provisioning for user accounts is available for Jira products, Confluence, and Bitbucket.
-Group syncing is currently only available for Jira products and Confluence and not yet available for Bitbucket.
+Provisioning is available for all Atlassian accounts, which means that you can create, update, and deactivate accounts from your identity provider.
+Syncing groups is only currently available for Jira products and Confluence and not yet available for Bitbucket.

-User provisioning integrates an external user directory with your Atlassian Cloud products.
-This page describes how to configure user provisioning when Google Cloud is your identity provider (IdP).
+User provisioning integrates an external user directory with your Atlassian organization.
+This page describes how to configure user provisioning when Google Cloud is your identity provider.
 For the operations that user provisioning supports, see User provisioning features for more details.

-After you configure user provisioning, you can manage user attributes and group memberships from your IdP.
+After you configure user provisioning, you can manage user attributes and group memberships from your identity provider.

 To get started, we recommend trying these setup instructions with test accounts and test groups in Google Cloud, e.g. atlassian-test-jira-users and atlassian-test-confluence-users.

-As an Atlassian Cloud admin, there are a couple of things you need to do before you can provision external users into your Cloud sites and products:
+There are a couple of things you need to do before you can provision external users into your sites and products:

 Get the user provisioning functionality for your Google account.
 See Google Cloud Identity Help.

-You're an admin for an Atlassian Cloud organization.
+Make sure you're an admin for the Atlassian organization.
 See Organization administration.

-Verify one or more or your domains in your Cloud organization.
+Verify one or more or your domains in your organization.
 See Domain verification.

-Subscribe to Atlassian Access from your Atlassian Cloud organization.
+Subscribe to Atlassian Access from your organization.
 See Security with Atlassian Access.

 You should be an admin for at least one Jira or Confluence site that you want to grant synced users access to.